argoproj/argo-workflows/docs/metrics.md

 Emitting custom metrics is the responsibility of the emitter owner.
 Since the user defines Workflows in Argo, the user is responsible for emitting metrics correctly.

-Currently custom metrics and their labels must be valid prometheus and OpenTelemetry metric names, which limits them to alpha-numerics, `_`.
+Currently, custom metrics and their labels must be valid Prometheus and OpenTelemetry metric names, which limits them to alphanumeric characters and `_`.
 This applies even if you're only using OpenTelemetry for metrics.

 ### What is and isn't a Prometheus metric